hail-is/hail/infra/README.md

 - Create a VM on the internal network, standard-8, 100GB PD-SSD, Ubuntu 20.04 TLS, allow full access to all Cloud APIs, use the Terraform service account.
 10GB will run out of space.
 We assume the rest of the commands are run on the VM.
+You will need to connect to this instance with ssh.
+You may want to add a suiteable ssh forwarding rule to the default network.

 - Standardize file permissions.
 This is for docker, which considers permissions for caching.
 Run `echo 'umask 022' > ~/.profile`.
 You